 - Graphics: The built-in graphics card is just fine.

-Once you’ve got a powerful computer, you can start adding a few more pieces of studio equipment to your bedroom studio.
+Once you’ve got a powerful computer and a computer monitor that’s big enough, you can start adding a few more pieces of studio equipment to your bedroom studio.

 Studio Frequencies is reader supported.
 When you buy through links on our site we may earn an affiliate commission at no cost to you.